openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `warm_up_period`: *Optional*.
 Number of seconds after a (re)start that the GSE plugin will wait before emitting its metric messages.
 Valid options: an integer.
 Default: undef.
-* `enable_notification`: *Optional*.
-Whether or not enable notifications in the alerting system.
-Valid options: a boolean.
-Default: true.
+* `alerting`: *Optional*.
+Whether or not the alerting is disabled or enabled with or without notifications.
-* `activate_alerting`: *Optional*.
-Whether or not configure alerting system for all clusters.
-Valid options: a boolean.
-Default: true.
+  Valid options: one of the string 'disabled', 'enabled' or 'enabled_with_notification'.
+  Default: 'enabled_with_notification'.

 #### Define `lma_collector::gse_nagios`